 (Note: my ceramic pumpkin was already half gold.
 If you want to replicate this color-blocked pumpkin look, you’ll need two paint colors.)

 Even though this pumpkin painting craft is a pretty straightforward project, I was nervous about painting a straight line around the pumpkin.

 I discovered that using the thickest paintbrush in this brush set is the secret to success in keeping your lines straight.

 Here’s what the colorblocked pumpkin looked like after my first coat of paint (I used three coats total, leaving dry time between each one):

 And here’s the real after with the pumpkins displayed in our entryway:

 See that green pumpkin next to the color-blocked one?

 That’s a ceramic pumpkin that I painted in a solid color — then I painted the stem gold.

-And you can go wild with the color combos — or keep it classic — and paint pumpkins that blend seamlessly with your everyday decor.
+When you paint your own pumpkins, you can choose any style you like, and you can go wild with the color combos — or keep it classic — and paint pumpkins that blend seamlessly with your everyday decor.